teambit/bit/README.md

 ## Getting started

 ### Install Bit
 Use the Bit installer to install Bit to be available on your PATH.

 ```bash
 npx @teambit/bvm install
 ```

+For better VSCode dev experience, install the [Bit VSCode Plugin](https://marketplace.visualstudio.com/items?itemName=bit.vscode-bit).

 ### Create a new workspace